-This video showcases how media literacy teachers, Michael Novick and Kyra Wolfe, were able to redesign their curriculum, driven by student interest while staying grounded in media literacy concepts, student critical thinking, problem solving, and collaboration.
+This video showcases how media literacy teachers, Michael Novick and Kyra Wolfe, were able to redesign a project-based learning experience to adjust to student interest while staying grounded in media literacy concepts, student critical thinking, problem-solving, and collaboration.

 In 2009 Brooklyn School of Inquiry (BSI) began a partnership with Brooklyn Historical Society (BHS) to record and archive yearly interviews with each BSI student.
 During the 2014-2015 school year 6th grade students were given their footage from the previous 6 years to watch for the first time.